現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer11:

-This program is intended for foreign nationals who are starting a new business themselves.
+No. This program is intended for foreign nationals who are starting a new business themselves.
 Unfortunately, as you are taking over an existing business, you are not eligible.
 However, you may qualify for a different status of residence, so we recommend that you contact the Immigration Bureau for further guidance.

 Question12: I am planning to start a business with another person(s).
 How should we apply?